pramodoutlook/DevOps-Essentials/Lab 2.md

 ### Task 1: Initializing the local git repository and committing changes

-On the `Jump Server,` do the below:
+On the `Jump Server,` do the below to change the current directory to the home directory:
 ```
 cd ~
 ```